nodejs/node/doc/api/process.md

   options were set, but the port number chosen was invalid or unavailable.
 * `>128` **Signal Exits** - If Node.js receives a fatal signal such as
   `SIGKILL` or `SIGHUP`, then its exit code will be `128` plus the value of the signal code.
-This is a standard Unix practice, since exit codes are defined to be 7-bit integers, and signal exits set the high-order bit, and then contain the value of the signal code.
+This is a standard POSIX practice, since exit codes are defined to be 7-bit integers, and signal exits set the high-order bit, and then contain the value of the signal code.
   For example, signal `SIGABRT` has value `6`, so the expected exit